gremlin961/video_analysis_agent/README.md

 6. The `root_agent` uses the `add_artifact_from_gcs` tool to make the file available to the agent.
 7. The `reasoning_agent` analyzes the video and generates a summary.
 8. The `bq_agent` ingests the summary and other metadata into a BigQuery table.

+## Artifact Management

+The agent uses the `GcsArtifactService` to manage temporary files (artifacts) created during the analysis process.
+These artifacts are stored in a Google Cloud Storage bucket specified by the `ARTIFACTS_BUCKET` environment variable in the `.env` file.

+> [!IMPORTANT]
+> It is highly recommended to configure a lifecycle policy on the GCS bucket used for artifacts.
+Since these artifacts are only needed during the processing of a single video, a policy should be set to automatically delete objects after a short period (e.g., 1 day) to prevent unnecessary storage costs.

 ## Testing and Development